oracle/docker-images/CONTRIBUTING.md

    specifically designed to be the smallest possible install size.
 Both images are also updated whenever a security-related errata is published.
    _(Updated Februrary 2021)_
-1. The `oraclelinux:8-slim` image is also available.
-It is half the size of `oraclelinux:8` but requires the use of `microdnf` instead of `dnf`.
+1. There is an `oraclelinux:8-slim` image available for use with statically built microservices.
+It is half the size of `oraclelinux:8` but does not have native support for modularity or `dnf`. _Do not use this image if you need to install_ _any additional packages.
+(Updated August 2021)._
 1. Re-use existing scripts wherever possible.
 If a particular base image or script doesn't have the functionality you need, open an issue and work with the image owner to implement it.